Fatal Car Accidents Compensation

 Below is a list of the most common questions asked by bereaved families:

-• Our specialist fatal accident team helps the family achieve a sense of justice by acting against the defendant to prove fault and legally representing the family at the inquest to help investigate the cause of death.
+Often a claim out of financial necessity and getting to the truth of what happened tends to be the dominant factors when family dependants instruct solicitors.
+It’s not just about compensation.
+Our specialist fatal accident team helps the family achieve a sense of justice by acting against the defendant to prove fault and legally representing the family at the inquest to help investigate the cause of death.

-• Family Claims – Passengers in a car will nearly always be entitled to compensation against the car’s driver, the other car’s driver, or both.
+For family claims, passengers in a car will nearly always be entitled to compensation against the car’s driver, the other car’s driver, or both.
 This is because they are innocent victims, which sometimes means that they (or their estate) will have to claim against a family member who was at fault when driving the car they were travelling in.
-However, in reality, it is the driver’s insurance company that will pay the compensation.
+However, in reality, the driver’s insurance company will pay the compensation.
+If the driver has no insurance, please see below regarding “MIB” cases.
+In such tragic cases, a compensation claim must be considered, and expert solicitor representation should be sought.

 We’re proud to have helped many clients who’ve lost a loved one following a fatal car accident.
 We are dedicated to providing all support possible, from solicitor advice to emotional and financial assistance.
 We’ve helped family members and dependents receive thousands in fatal car accident compensation.